I Do See Color

 ADVERTISEMENT ~ Amazon

-As an Amazon affiliate, I earn a percentage from each product purchased using my referral link.
+As an Amazon Affiliate, I earn a percentage for every purchase with my referral link.

 While I couldn’t have cared less about the pledge, I was a little sad when he didn’t do the holiday stuff — until I realized he found his fun in other ways.
 He was an incredible artist and would randomly draw pictures of classmates.
 I think he drew at least three of me, and I really wish I’d have kept them.